 Buccal fat pad reduction surgery is a popular cosmetic procedure that can help you achieve a more sculpted and defined facial contour.
 The procedure involves removing excess fat from the cheeks to create a more balanced and harmonious appearance.
 By undergoing buccal fat pad reduction surgery, you can improve the proportions of your face, enhance your self-confidence and achieve a more attractive and youthful look.

-This innovative procedure is performed by double board-certified facial plastic surgeons Dr. Miller and Dr. Sanan of the Boston Center for Facial Rejuvenation and can be customized to meet the unique needs and goals of each patient.
+This innovative procedure is performed by Board-certified plastic surgeons Dr. Miller and Dr. Sanan, and Board-eligible plastic surgeon Dr. Tandon of the Boston Center for Facial Rejuvenation and can be customized to meet the unique needs and goals of each patient.
 If you are interested in enhancing the appearance of your face, buccal fat pad reduction may be an excellent option for you.

 - The Buccal Fat Reduction Procedure